anshulp2912/scrivener/README.md

 ## FUTURE SCOPE

+Support multiple extensions of video file.

+Summarization of multiple languages.

-Summarization of any video without captions.
+Summarization of Podcasts (audiofiles).

 Auto summary as a video.

 Summarization of videos for particular time frames.

-Summarization of Podcasts (audiofiles).
+Compare Summarization models.

+Improve UI.

 Summarization as a audio.

 Summarization of audios for particular time frames.

 Adding Chrome extension.

+Sentiment Analysis of the summary.

 ## Team Members